 We do require board representation.
 However, we do not interfere with the day-to-day management of our portfolio companies, nor do our employees go on the payrolls of these businesses.
 As board members and shareholders, we act as advisors and confidants to senior management on strategic matters.
 In addition, we frequently help identify and advise on acquisitions, optimize balance sheet capitalization, and develop incentive compensation plans.
 We believe working with our portfolio companies at the board level allows us to make the maximum contribution to their success.
 We deliberately make a few larger investments so we can commit considerable time and resources to each company in our portfolio.
 Our investment strategy ensures that our companies and management partners get the attention and support we believe they deserve.

 Who are Sentinel's investors?

-Our investors include prominent institutions, endowments, foundations, state and government pension systems, corporations, and high-net-worth families based in the United States, Canada, Europe, and the Pacific Rim.
+Our investors include institutions, endowments, foundations, public and private pension systems, family offices, and high-net-worth indivduals based in the United States, Canada, Europe, the Middle East, Asia, South America, and Australia.
 Having forged close and productive relationships with many of our investors, we benefit from a two-way flow of ideas, information, and contacts.
 See Investment Focus for more information.